elephantscale/cassandra-labs/collections/README.txt

 == STEP 3)
   We need to store multiple emails for user.
-What data type can be used?
+What collection type can be used?

   Modify the users table to add a new field 'emails'
     >  ALTER TABLE users  ADD emails ????;